+FROM

-FROM : James Adakal, Programs and Projects Specialist Community Development Block Grant/CHID-DCD
+James Adakai, Programs & Projects Specialist Community Development Block Grant/CHID-DCD

-SUBJECT: 164 Document No. 005821
+SUBJECT: 164 Document No. 007179

-The intent of the subject document is to obtain approval of the RDC Resolution to certify that the Navajo Nation has met the Citizen Participation requirements in accordance to 24 CFR 1003.604 prior to submission of the 2016 Community Development Block Grant ("CDBG") application to the U.S. Department of Housing and Urban Development ("HUD").
+The intent of the subject document is to obtain approval of the RDC Resolution to certify that the Navajo Nation has met the Citizen Participation requirements in accordance to 24 CFR 1003.604 prior to submission of the FY'2017 Community Development Block Grant ("CDBG") Application to the U.S. Department of Housing and Urban Development ("HUD").

 The objective of this resolution is to satisfy the Citizen Participation requirements ahead of time.
-RDC has approved a similar resolution dated June 2, 2015, to support 2015 ICDBG application.
-See exhibit "A".
-Wherefore, the 2015 ICDBG application was successfully submitted before the deadline.
+RDC has approved a similar resolution dated May 24, 2016 to support the FY'2016 ICDBG Application (see Attachment "A").
+Therefore, the FY'2016 ICDBG Application was successfully submitted by the due date.

-The 2016 Community Development Statement was published on April 16, 2016.
-Attached are the affidavits, sign-in sheets, handouts and public comments to show evidence that the program has carried out the Citizen Participation requirements.
-In addition, the program's Public Hearing policy, procedures and the Community Development Statement are attached.
+Attached is the FY'2017 Community Development Statement which was published on December 09, 2016 as well as the newspaper publication affidavits, sign-in sheets, public comments and handout to show evidence that the Program has carried out the Citizen Participation requirements.
+In addition, the CDBG Program's "Citizen Participation Plan" and "Public Hearing Rules and Procedures" are also attached.